ecoshub/jin/README.md

 We just want to mention a couple of them.

-`Scheme` is simple and powerfull tool for create JSON schemes.
+`Scheme` is simple and powerful tool for create JSON schemes.
 ```go

 	// MakeScheme need keys for construct a JSON scheme.